CrowdStrike/falcon-windows-host-recovery/README.md

    3. `.\BuildISO.ps1` - downloads default set of device drivers and creates ISO images
 2. Optional Command-line Arguments for `BuildISO.ps1` script
    1. `-SkipBootPrompt` - Disable the "press any key to boot from [media]" prompt when the system boots
+      1. This feature may not work on all systems
 3. Output: images
    1. `C:\falcon-windows-host-recovery-main\CSPERecovery_x64.iso`
    2. `C:\falcon-windows-host-recovery-main\CSSafeBoot_x64.iso`